Sunday, February 4, 2007

 To read the full history of Hemp For The Homeless project click here.

-If you're interested in sponsoring another round of Hemp Help Kits to go out to those in need, please contact me at ezra at pressuredrop dot com
+If you're interested in sponsoring another round of Hemp Help Kits to go out to those in need, please contact me at: ezrasoif at gmail dot com.

-I would also like to thank everyone who voted for my penny and poem during Penny Idol and all those who encouraged me along this unforgettable journey.
-Your support helped in so many ways.
+I would also like to thank everyone who voted for my penny and poem during Penny Idol and all those who encouraged me along this journey.
+Your support helped in many ways.

 It's been an incredible lesson for me to see the difference one red cent can make.